all-of-us/data-browser/deploy/README.md

 This could be improved in the future by supporting builds via dirty clients.

 - To test changes without deploying, use the --dry-run flag
-- To run a full manual test deployment, use --project all-of-us-workbench-test --app-version *username* --no-promote.
+- To run a full manual test deployment, use --project aou-db-test --app-version *username* --no-promote.

 To ensure your local changes are picked up during the deploy process, follow